ropensci/iheatmapr/README.md

 # iheatmapr

-iheatmapr is an R package for building complex, interactive heatmaps using modular building blocks.
+`iheatmapr` is an R package for building complex, interactive heatmaps using modular building blocks.
 "Complex" heatmaps are heatmaps in which subplots along the rows or columns of the main heatmap add more information about each row or column.
 For example, a one column additional heatmap may indicate what group a particular row or column belongs to.
 Complex heatmaps may also include multiple side by side heatmaps which show different types of data for the same conditions.
-Interactivity can improve complex heatmaps by providing tooltips with information about each cell and enabling zooming into interesting features. iheatmapr uses the [plotly](https://plot.ly) library for interactivity.
+Interactivity can improve complex heatmaps by providing tooltips with information about each cell and enabling zooming into interesting features. `iheatmapr` uses the [plotly](https://plot.ly) library for interactivity.

-While there are already plenty of awesome R packages for making heatmaps, including several great packages for making relatively simple interactive heatmaps ([heatmaply](https://github.com/talgalili/heatmaply) and [d3heatmap](https://github.com/rstudio/d3heatmap)) or complex static heatmaps ([ComplexHeatmap](https://github.com/jokergoo/ComplexHeatmap)), iheatmapr seeks to make it easy to make complex interactive heatmaps.
+While there are already plenty of awesome R packages for making heatmaps, including several great packages for making relatively simple interactive heatmaps ([heatmaply](https://github.com/talgalili/heatmaply) and [d3heatmap](https://github.com/rstudio/d3heatmap)) or complex static heatmaps ([ComplexHeatmap](https://github.com/jokergoo/ComplexHeatmap)), `iheatmapr` seeks to make it easy to make complex interactive heatmaps.

 ## Installation

-To install the github version of iheatmapr:
+To install the github version of `iheatmapr`:

 ```r
 devtools::install_github("ropensci/iheatmapr")
 ```

-iheatmapr has a Bioconductor dependency, so if you have never installed a package from Bioconductor before you will need to install BiocInstaller first:
+`iheatmapr` has a Bioconductor dependency, so if you have never installed a package from Bioconductor before you will need to install BiocInstaller first:

 ```r
 source("https://bioconductor.org/biocLite.R")